Outside IR35 Consultancy Agreement – For A Company

 Why act now?

 If you are a consultant who is in the habit of taking engagements with private sector clients, then you need to review your usual contract terms and see if they are sufficiently tight.
 Does your contract offer you good protection in the event someone were to query the business’s tax and/or self-employment status?
-If you run fairly long-term contracts, then you will want to get one in place now that will put you in a good position in case the term of the engagement crosses April 2020.
+If you run fairly long-term contracts, then you will want to get one in place now that will put you in a good position from April 2021.

 No contract can guarantee you will never be caught out and the key is twofold: